Citi is an advertising partner

 The Citi® Double Cash Card – 18 month BT offer takes the guesswork out of cashback rewards by offering a standard earning rate.
 You’ll Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.

 However, the Citi® Double Cash Card – 18 month BT offer does not offer a sign-up bonus and has minimal card benefits, unlike the Chase Freedom Flex℠.
 So if you make drugstore or dining purchases frequently — or anything that may fit in the bonus categories — the Chase Freedom Flex℠ is likely the better choice for you.

-Chase Freedom Flex℠ vs. Capital One® Quicksilver® Cash Rewards Credit Card
+Chase Freedom Flex℠ vs. Capital One Quicksilver Cash Rewards Credit Card

 The introduction of the Chase Freedom Flex℠ changes up the game for the rest of the Chase family.
 The Chase Freedom Flex℠ is designed to phase out the Chase Freedom® card, the original no-annual-fee cashback card by Chase.
-In fact, the Chase Freedom® card will close entirely to new applicants on Sep.
-14, though current cardholders will continue to enjoy the rotating bonus categories.
+In fact, the Chase Freedom® card closed entirely to new applicants on Sep.
+14, 2020, though current cardholders continue to enjoy the rotating bonus categories.
 Keep in mind, however, that if you’re looking to request a product change from your Chase Freedom® to the Chase Freedom Flex℠, you will not receive the new sign-up bonus.